Data Science Degree Programs in New Jersey

 Also, being New York’s neighbor, data scientists have a plethora of choices when it comes to finding a data science job since living in New Jersey and working in New York is an option.
 Thus, data scientists in New Jersey are not confined to working only in that state even though there are plenty of data science jobs available.

 Career Outlook for Data Scientists in New Jersey

-As of May 2018, the U.S. Bureau of Labor and Statistics reports that 1,080 employees are classified under their general job category of Computer and Information Research Scientists (under which data scientists are listed).
+As of May 2021, the U.S. Bureau of Labor Statistics (BLS) reports that 2,840 employees are classified as data scientists.
 Keep in mind that not all employers use “data scientist” as a consistent job title; some use data analyst (even though there are distinct differences between the two), research scientist, Director of Research, Data Analytics Manager, and many other variations.

 Read the job description closely: if you’re building machine learning models in addition to other advanced predictive analytic functions, that’s a sign that you’re viewing a data science job posting regardless of the actual job title.
 Many employers attach salary to job titles so they may be avoiding paying a data science salary while expecting you to fulfill those job functions.

 BLS data says the mean annual salary for data scientists in New Jersey is $120,240, higher than the national median of $100,910.
 Computer and mathematical occupations as a whole in the state have a mean annual salary of $108,800.

 New Jersey has a high cost of living: 32% higher than the national average (132.6 vs. 100).
 Median home prices are $100,000 more when compared to the rest of the U.S. With the average New Jersey data scientist salary being $108,000, that six-figure salary is quickly consumed by residents paying more for everything: utilities, taxes, transportation, housing, and groceries.
 Health care costs are lower than the U.S. average, but only slightly.